Skip to the content.

 Currently the supported trash types are (these are also the required property names):

-In the Netherlands there are a couple of vendors that provide “default” software functionality to municipalities and/or regions.
+In the Netherlands and Belgium there are a couple of vendors that provide “default” software functionality to municipalities and/or regions.
 If your provider uses one of these default software packages then the implementation is even more easy.

 The following providers are supported: